cmottao/ChooChooBooker/README.md

 # ChooChooBooker

-ChooChooBooker is a reservation management program for a travel agency that specializes in train travel.
+ChooChooBooker is a simple reservation management program for a travel agency that specializes in train travel.

 Made by: [Cristian Motta](https://github.com/cmottao), [Sebastian Andrade](https://github.com/Sgewux)